 2021 Supported Browsers and Devices

 Our supported browsers and device list helps communicate what is covered in our quality assurance testing when CauseLabs delivers a new website or web application.
-The following is our 2021 support browsers and device list: Browsers: Chrome: latest version available Safari: latest version available Firefox: latest version available Edge (Chromium) on Windows 10: latest version …
+The following is our 2021 supported browsers and device list: Browsers: Chrome: latest version available Safari: latest version available Firefox: latest version available Edge (Chromium) on Windows 10: latest version …

 Building trust between users and technology